TheGreyGhost/MinecraftByExample/ReadMeFirst.txt

 Items
   MBE10 - a simple item
-  MBE11 - an item with multiple variants - rendered using multiple models and multiple layers
+  MBE11 - an item with multiple variants - rendered using multiple models and multiple layers MBE12 - an item which uses NBT to store extra information, also an animation when it's being used (like a bow), and tool tips

 How to use this example project-
 A) You can browse directly in GitHub, or alternatively download it as a zip and browse it locally.